MrBhatt/uam-spring-boot/README.md

 2. Add basic authorization header (with the username and the decoded password(not in bcrypt format)) to your http request (using postman/curl etc).
 The request should succeed now (http status 200 OK)

 ## Remember
-Once configured and executing succesfully as per created users, groups and authorities, remember to change the `spring.jpa.hibernate.ddl-auto` setting in application.properties to no recreate database on each run.
+Once configured and executing succesfully as per created users, authorities, remember to change the `spring.jpa.hibernate.ddl-auto` setting in application.properties to no recreate database on each run.
 That is only for development and testing purposes